sheltermanager/asm3/doc/manual/animals.rst

 animal requires.
 An animal can have an unlimited number of vaccination records.
 For complicated, multi-diary procedures, see Diary Tasks, covered later on.

 Use the toolbar to create and modify items in the list.
-Note that items in the vaccination list are saved immediately to the database when you hit the Save button in the popup screen.
-You will be reminded of outstanding vaccinations via the Vaccination Diary report, or by viewing them under :menuselection:`Medical --> Vaccination Book`
+You will be reminded of outstanding vaccinations via the alerts on the home page, or by viewing them under :menuselection:`Medical --> Vaccination Book`

 Vaccinations can also have a cost attached for use with reporting.
 The cost is for the individual vaccination.